 Today’s video is on Okun’s leaky bucket – a metaphor that is used to describe how we would think about a trade-off between transfer resources and the total number of resources.
 Such a metaphor for considering this trade-off is useful – but as Matt has noted in the past we should be very very cautious […]

 Author Archive for: Gulnara Nolan

-I have a Phd in Economics from University of Venice and blogging is my new passion now.
+I have a Phd in Economics from Ca' Foscari University of Venice and blogging is my passion.

 Views expressed are my own and not related to the organizations I work for.

 I’ve just popped up a video where I am to explain what “capital” is, in terms of a factor of production in an economic sense, in under 10 minutes.
 The goal was to work out what capital is (and isn’t), to describe the difference between tangible and intangible capital, and to give a feeling for […]

 This week Matt and me followed around a lawnmower man to figure out what productivity and unemployment are – and how we would think about measuring them.
 Feel free to give these videos a watch below 🙂